LESSONS LEARNED FROM MINNEAPOLIS

 Come join Marjorie, a Providence Mt.
 St. Vincent resident and former political science teacher, and friends for this weekly protest and reminder to our West Seattle neighbors that we are still out here, paying attention, and fighting back!

-Join this virtual training to learn more about existing rapid response networks across the state that mobilize for deportation defense, and work to support communities and keep families together.
+Join this virtual training hosted by WAISN to learn more about existing rapid response networks across the state that mobilize for deportation defense, and work to support communities and keep families together.

 UPCOMING EVENTS & ACTIONS